D3r1kBoonstra/sdr/README.md

 ## Overview

-`sdr` is an R package designed to implement multiple sufficient dimension reduction techniques for supervised classification.
+`sdr` is an R package designed to implement multiple sufficient dimension reduction techniques.

 ## Installation